Scams » Scam And Its Types »Fruit picker Jobs Scams

 A fake fruit picking company scams:-

-They will tell you that in a couple of months you will be able to earn $8,000 to $10,000 plus so apply for this job.
-After a small interview, they will state that their farmer is located 600 km away from their company, which you have to pick.
+They will tell you that in a couple of months you will be able to earn $8,000 to $10,000, and so you should apply for the job.
+After a small interview, they will state that their farm is located 600 km away from their company, which you have to pick.
 The fraudsters will show some seriousness about the job.
-He will ask for the money as a deposit.
-Moreover, He will try to justify his reason to deposit the money.
-Though, the deposited money will not be refunded even if you join the job.
-Moreover they will set some conditions for the job, which tends to be a 100% scam.
+They will ask for money as a deposit.
+Moreover, they will try to justify their reason for asking you to deposit the money.
+However, the deposited money will not be refunded, even if you join the job.
+Additionally, they will set some conditions for the job, which turns out to be a 100% scam.

 tips-to-avoid-fruit-picking-scam.jpg

-The company will be concerned in growing fruits and vegetables on their particular seasons and they harvest the fruit and vegetables.
-After harvesting the fruits and vegetables, they collect them in a truck to the factory and wash them and they will have them packed in the boxes and send them to other countries or states.
-These are the typical procedures and works followed by the fruit pickers.
+The company will be involved in growing fruits and vegetables during their particular seasons, and they harvest the fruits and vegetables.
+After harvesting, they collect them in a truck, transport them to the factory, wash them, pack them in boxes, and send them to other countries or states.
+These are the typical procedures and tasks followed by fruit pickers.

-In a fake picking company, they lie about their company and about their business.
+In a fake picking company, they lie about their company and business.
 You need to be careful while job searching.
-In every country, the seasonal fruits will be different from one country to another.
-Some may know about the fruits and their seasons and the seasonalmonthsof a country but some people may not know about the seasonal months of that country.
+In every country, the seasonal fruits will vary from one country to another.
+Some people may know about the fruits and their seasons and the seasonal months of a country, but others may not.

 For example, in India, the winter season starts from January to February.
-Whereas, in Australia, the winter seasonbegins from June to August, but the fraudsters will provide fake information that in Australia the harvest will begin from January.
-You must be careful while applying for a Fruit Picking Job because most of the job offers are scams.
+Whereas in Australia, the winter season begins from June to August.
+But the fraudsters will provide fake information, such as claiming that harvest in Australia begins in January.
+You must be careful while applying for a Fruit Picking Job because most job offers are scams.

-Not all of them are scams; there are some genuinebusiness companies.
-They hire the people in a true way.
-They gather the people and show the places where they work and they will tell the procedure how to work.
-They will look after their worker's safety and they give guidelines to those who come to work.
+Not all of them are scams; there are some genuine business companies.
+They hire people in a legitimate way.
+They gather the workers, show them the places where they will work, and explain the procedures of how to work.
+They look after their workers’ safety and provide guidelines to those who come to work.

 How to Prevent Ourselves from Being Scammed?